luyadev/luya/docs/guide/app-cmsproperties.md

 }
 ```

-After running the import command you will see the property in the CMS admin.
-In order to understand the methods used in dept refer to the API Guide {{\luya\admin\base\Property}}.
+After running the import command, you will see the property in the CMS admin.
+To set the property for a page, do the following;

+1. Go to the page in the CMS admin
+2. Press on the settings button in the top right corner
+3. Press page properties
+4. Here you can find all the properties which you have defined as described above

+In order to understand the methods in depth refer to the API Guide {{\luya\admin\base\Property}}.

-There is a set of predefined properties provided from which you can extend, this because some blocks have to override the `getValue()` method in order to change the value output, as this is common scenario we have built classes you can do abstraction from.
+There is a set of predefined properties provided from which you can extend because some uses cases require that you override the `getValue()` method in order to change the value output.
+As this is common scenario we have built classes so you can abstract this.

 #### Image property

-The image property is often used to return the path of an uploaded image, so you can abstract your property from {{\luya\admin\base\ImageProperty}} like the example below:
+The image property is often used to return the path of an uploaded image, so you can abstract your property from {{\luya\admin\base\ImageProperty}} like in the example below:

 ```php
 class MyImage extends \luya\admin\base\ImageProperty